UCD-CS at W-NUT 2020 Shared Task-3: A Text to Text Approach for COVID-19 Event Extraction on Social Media: Introduction

 Motivated by this, the ACL Workshop on Noisy User-generated Text 2020 proposed a shared task (W-NUT Task-3) of \textit{extracting COVID-19 related events from Twitter}~\cite{zong2020extracting}.
-The major objective of this task is to encourage the community to seek computational linguistic techniques for extracting text spans from a corpus of raw tweets to answer a set of predefined slot questions.
+The major objective of this task is to seek computational linguistic techniques for extracting text spans from a corpus of raw tweets to answer a set of predefined slot questions.
 The corpus used in the task can be described in two parts.
 First, the corpus consists of approximately 7,500 tweets categorised into five broad event types: (1) \texttt{TESTED POSITIVE}, (2) \texttt{TESTED NEGATIVE}, (3) \texttt{CAN NOT TEST}, (4) \texttt{DEATH} and (5) \texttt{CURE AND PREVENTION}.
 As the names indicate, these tweets are a summary of people’s primary concerns about COVID-19 that they likely post about on social media.
-Second, for the tweets in each event, a set of questions or slot-filling types are defined to help gather more fine-grained information about the tweets.
-The human annotations, (i.e ground truths) of the corpus are simply the answers to the predefined questions.
+Secondly, for the tweets in each event, a set of questions or slot-filling types are defined to help gather more fine-grained information about the tweets.
+The human annotations, (i.e., ground truths) of the corpus are simply the answers to the predefined questions.
 Figure~\ref{fig:task-desc} illustrates an example from this corpus.
 This example represents a TESTED POSITIVE or TESTED NEGATIVE event, and the associated slot-filling questions relate to the ``who'' and the ``duration'' slots, asking who has tested positive or negative and how long it takes to know the test result.
-The annotation process in part 2 is conducted via a process of annotators selecting the answers from a prepared drop-down list of candidate choices\footnote{The choices are extracted text spans obtained through a Twitter tagging tool~\cite{ritter2011named} or predefined choices such as ``not specified'', ``yes'', ``no'', etc. For more details, see ~\cite{zong2020extracting}.}, rather than free text box typing.
+The annotation process in part 2 is conducted by annotators who select answers from a drop-down list of candidate choices\footnote{The choices are automatically-extracted text spans obtained through a Twitter tagging tool~\cite{ritter2011named} or predefined choices such as ``not specified'', ``yes'', ``no'', etc. For more details, see ~\cite{zong2020extracting}.}.
 This explains why the label for slot ``who'' in Figure~\ref{fig:task-desc} has the symbol $*$ at the beginning.